uttesh/pdfngreport/README.md

 contributions
 =============

-All credit goes to <a href="http://www.jfree.org/jfreechart/">jfree</a> and <a href="http://itextpdf.com/">itext</a> open source jar file which i used to generate the pdf report and pie chart statistic graph.
+All credit goes to <a href="http://www.jfree.org/jfreechart/">jfree</a> and <a href="https://xmlgraphics.apache.org">Apache fop</a> open source jar file which were used to generate the pdf report and pie chart statistic graph.

 PDFngreport Developer : <a href="http://www.uttesh.com" target="_blank">uttesh.com</a>